microsoftgraph/microsoft-graph-docs/api-reference/beta/api/device-list-transitivememberof.md

-# List device transitive groups
+---title: "List device transitive groups"description: "Get groups that the device is a member of.
+This API request is transitive, and will also return all groups the device is a nested member of."---# List device transitive groups

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.